 As she became more involved with activism and witnessed first-hand the quality of life on Indian reservations decline, Zitkála-Šá moved to Washington, D.C., in 1916 to dedicate the rest of her life to political activities.
 She served as the secretary of the Society of American Indians, edited its journal, and served as a lobbyist in Congress.
 Zitkála-Šá’s work was influential to the passage of the Indian Citizenship Act of 1924, which granted U.S. citizenship to American Indians.
 In 1926, Zitkála-Šá and her husband founded the National Council of American Indians to continue advocating for American Indians’ rights and representation.
-She served as its president until her death in 1938.
+She served as its president until her death on January 26, 1938.
 Because of her husband’s military service in World War I, she was buried at Arlington National Cemetery.

 Dr. P. Jane Hafen (Taos Pueblo) is a Professor Emerita of English at the University of Nevada, Las Vegas.
 She edited Dreams and Thunder: Stories, Poems and The Sun Dance Opera by Zitkala-Ša, and “Help Indians Help Themselves”: The Later Writings of Gertrude Simmons Bonnin (Zitkala-Ša).
 She co-edited The Great Plains Reader, is author of Reading Louise Erdrich’s Love Medicine, and articles and book chapters about American Indian Literatures.
 She edited two collections of essays, Critical Insights: Louise Erdrich, and Essays on American Indian and Mormon History (co-edited with Brenden Rensink).